-- Valid application (MA533);

-- Resident of Arizona (MA531);

-- Social Security number (MA532);

-- US citizen (MA507) or appropriate noncitizen status (MA524);

-- Not incarcerated (MA525);

-- Assignment of rights to medical benefits and cooperation (QMB only) (MA503); and

-- Income at or below QMB, SLMB or QI-1 requirements (MA615.3, MA615.4 and MA615.5).
+- Valid application (MA533); - Resident of Arizona (MA531); - Social Security number (MA532); - US citizen (MA507) or appropriate noncitizen status (MA524); - Assignment of rights to medical benefits and cooperation (QMB only) (MA503); and - Income at or below QMB, SLMB or QI-1 requirements (MA615.3, MA615.4 and MA615.5).

+Definitions

 Term Definition

-The MSP provides help with Medicare expenses for customers who are entitled to Medicare Part A.

-NOTE There is no categorical element (i.e., aged, blind or disabled) requirement for the MSP.
-Persons with End Stage Renal Disease (ESRD) can be eligible, provided they have Medicare Part A.

-The MSP offers the following programs:
+Medicare Savings Program (MSP) The MSP provides help with Medicare expenses for customers who are entitled to Medicare Part A. NOTE There is no categorical element (i.e., aged, blind or disabled) requirement for the MSP.
+Persons with End Stage Renal Disease (ESRD) can be eligible, provided they have Medicare Part A. The MSP offers the following programs: • Qualified Medicare Beneficiary (QMB); • Specified Low-Income Beneficiary (SLMB);

+and Qualified Individual-1 (QI-1).

-Qualified Medicare Beneficiary (QMB);
+Qualified Medicare Beneficiary (QMB) For customers who:

+Meet the general conditions of eligibility;

+Are entitled to Medicare Part A (MA523);

+Have income less than or equal to 100% FPL.

-Specified Low-Income Beneficiary (SLMB); and
+Specified Low-Income Medicare Beneficiary (SLMB) For customers who:

+Meet the general conditions of eligibility;

+Receive Medicare Part A (MA523); and

+Have income greater than 100% FPL but less than or equal to 120% FPL.

+NOTE To be eligible for SLMB, a person does not have to be receiving Medicare Part B.

-Qualified Individual-1 (QI-1).
+Qualified Individual-1 (QI-1) For customers who:

-Qualified Medicare Beneficiary (QMB) For customers who: Meet the general conditions of eligibility; Are entitled to Medicare Part A (MA523); Have income less than or equal to 100% FPL.
-Specified Low-Income Medicare Beneficiary (SLMB) For customers who: Meet the general conditions of eligibility; Receive Medicare Part A (MA523); and Have income greater than 100% FPL but less than or equal to 120% FPL.
-NOTE To be eligible for SLMB, a person does not have to be receiving Medicare Part B. Qualified Individual-1 (QI-1) For customers who: Meet the general conditions of eligibility; Receive Medicare Part A (MA523); and Have income greater than 120% FPL but less than or equal to 135% FPL.
-NOTE To be eligible for QI-1, a person does not have to be receiving Medicare Part B.
+Meet the general conditions of eligibility; Receive Medicare Part A (MA523); and Have income greater than 120% FPL but less than or equal to 135% FPL.
+NOTE To be eligible for QI-1, a person does not have to be receiving Medicare Part

+does not have to be receiving Medicare Pa B.

-Customers eligible for the Medicare Savings Program (MSP) receive the Medicare Savings Program Service Package ($\underline{\mathsf{MA302}}$).
+Customers eligible for the Medicare Savings Program (MSP) receive the Medicare Savings Program Service Package (MA302).